PabluxFirpux/ptop/README.md

 # ptop
-A clone of top written in C for Unix systems.
+A clone of top written in C for Unix systems. \
+Using the ncurses library.